Updated 2/26/19. Please note that this article may contain affiliate links.

 - Offer a minimum 30 day no questions money back guarantee (note that Kimra Luna’s Be True, Brand You neither offers a refund or money back guarantee over any period of time).
 If you’re worried that people will take advantage of you, consider adding a level of completion limit.
 For example, if someone has made it through 75% of your course, they are no longer eligible for any refund.
 Make sure this policy is clear to all who purchase your course.

 - Don’t charge so much that you’re putting a loyal follower in a position where they might purchase from you at the expense of paying for rent.
-Anything over $1000 is excessive for a non-accredited program.
+Anything over $1000 is excessive for a non-accredited program being marketed to the struggling freelancer demographic.
 I don’t understand how some people can charge prices comparable to a semester of community college.

 - Offer options for different budgets, based on different levels of hand holding.
 Make a bare-bones option available—perhaps an ebook that covers the same material you walk students through for a higher price on video.
 This will give people access to you at a budget they can afford, while pushing those who want the more “done-for-you” help towards paying an additional fee for that convenience.
 Spending a little extra effort to create multiple tiers that help people with low budgets will pay off in good karma that positively affects your paid offerings in terms of loyal brand reps and potential sources for testimonials.